QualitySoftwareMatters/James.ServiceStubs/README.md

 ### Templates

 If you want to add templates to the system, you can do that by adding them anywhere relative to the project.
 As suggested by the installation, it would make sense to store them in the Templates folder off of the root of your project.
-When you reference the path in the routes.json file, they should be relative to the root.
+When you reference the template path in the routes.json file, they should be relative to the root.

 You will also need to make sure to set the Copy To Output to true for the given file.
 You can do this by right-clicking on the file and selecting Properties and filling in this value in the Properties pane.